josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🫒_History/❓_why_are_israel_and_palestine_fighting.md

 British imperial policy became part of the political architecture of the conflict.

 In 1917 — before Britain possessed sovereign title to Palestine — the British government issued the **Balfour Declaration**, stating that it viewed with favour the establishment in Palestine of a “national home for the Jewish people” and would use its “best endeavours” to facilitate it.
-The declaration referred to the Arab majority not as a political people with an equivalent national claim, but as the existing “non-Jewish communities”, whose **civil and religious rights** were not to be prejudiced.
+The declaration referred to Palestine's overwhelmingly non-Jewish population not as a political people with an equivalent national claim, but as the existing “non-Jewish communities”, whose **civil and religious rights** were not to be prejudiced.
 It did not give them an equivalent guarantee of political or national rights.

 The subsequent League of Nations Mandate did not leave that promise sitting on a shelf.
 It incorporated the Balfour policy into the machinery of government.
 The Mandatory administration was charged with creating political, administrative and economic conditions for the Jewish national home; it formally recognised a Jewish agency to cooperate with the administration; and Article 6 instructed the administration to facilitate Jewish immigration and encourage close Jewish settlement on the land, subject to its stated safeguards.

 That is more than Britain “allowing” Zionism to happen.

-It is an imperial government giving a colonising national project institutional and administrative pathways inside a country whose existing majority had not consented to that political programme and whose own demand for national self-government was not equivalently realised.
+It is an imperial government giving a colonising national project institutional and administrative pathways inside an already inhabited country whose Palestinian population had not consented to that political programme and whose own demand for national self-government was not equivalently realised.

 This does not mean British policy was static, that Zionist organisations simply obeyed Britain, or that Britain and the Zionist movement always wanted the same thing.
 Their relationship became deeply conflictual, particularly as Britain later restricted immigration and Zionist armed organisations fought British rule.
-Palestinian Arabs also resisted British rule directly, most dramatically in the Arab Revolt of 1936–39, which Britain suppressed.
+Palestinians also resisted British rule directly, most dramatically in the 1936–39 Palestinian revolt, which Britain suppressed.

 But later conflict between Britain and Zionist organisations does not erase the earlier imperial structure.